Modern Polyurethane Technology

 Structural, rigid polyurethane foam has been used for over 30 years to solve the problems of wall tie failure coupled with poor levels of insulation.
 Studies made in conjunction with the Building Research Establishment concluded that there are millions of dwellings at risk.

-The liquid polyurethane foam system injected by specialist members of the British Urethane Foam Contractors Association (BUFCA) into the cavity formed a traditional masonry cavity wall through properly spaced holes in the outer walls.
+The liquid polyurethane foam system injected by specialist members of the National Insulation Association (NIA) into the cavity formed a traditional masonry cavity wall through properly spaced holes in the outer walls.
 The foam expands within the cavity, setting to adhere to the inner and outer leaves of the wall bonding them together.
 It is satisfactory replacement for normal metal wall ties and provide high degrees those undergoing refurbishment are constantly